 Delaware has established eight health care quality benchmark values intended to foster accountability at multiple levels for improved health status and health care quality in the State.
-The purpose of this section is to describe the process for the DHCC to facilitate data collection and evaluate performance against the quality benchmarks.
+The purpose of this section is to describe the process for DHCC to facilitate data collection and evaluate performance against the quality benchmarks.
 This section includes five parts:

 - Key Terms and Common Acronyms.

-- Overview of Measures.
+- Overview of CY 2019-2021 Measures.

 - CY 2019-2021 Quality Benchmarks.

 - Annual Review of Changes to Measure Specifications.

+- Preview of the CY 2022-2024 Quality Benchmarks.

 - Data Collection.

 - Request for Information.

 - Calculating Delaware Performance Against the Benchmark.